-You can design your Geography degree around human or physical geography or focus on both elements, depending on your interests.
-Each year you will explore a diversity of critical issues challenging 21st century societies, environments and cultures, from local to global scales.
-You will also build your knowledge and skills through structured pathways of study which elevates the student learning experience and graduate employability to a significantly higher level through the opportunity for extended work placements, opportunities to work on real projects and Project Management.
+Each year you will explore a diversity of critical issues challenging people, places and environments at local, national and global scales.
+You will also build your knowledge and skills through structured pathways of study which elevates the student learning experience and graduate employability to a significantly higher level through extended work placements, opportunities to work on community projects and individual research projects.

 The Foundation Year will provide an opportunity for you to study both the physical and social sciences, and to gain further technical background.
 Successful completion will enable you to progress to year one of the degree programme.

-The Geography degree is taught through a mixture of lectures, workshops, seminars, tutorials, practical laboratory work and community project work..
+This Geography degree is taught via a mixture of lectures, workshops, seminars, tutorials, practical laboratory work and community project work.
 Fieldwork, both day and residential also provides the ideal opportunity for building your transferable skills.
-Hands-on training in bespoke GIS and remote sensing labs further develop your practical skills.

 The number of hours of formal teaching will vary depending on your module choice and year of study and can be timetabled throughout the week.
 Fieldwork is also timetabled, including both day, half day and residential.
 Normally, depending on the module, it will consist of 48 hours of contact and 152 hours of independent study.